Roadmap

 Active Focus Areas

-Atlas documentation system is now operational -- the agent reads source material (CLAUDE.md, MEMORY.md, session logs) and keeps these docs synchronized with the codebase through daily runs and session-triggered updates.
+Atlas documentation system is now operational.
+The agent reads source material (CLAUDE.md, MEMORY.md, session logs) and keeps these docs synchronized with the codebase through daily runs and session-triggered updates.

 Near-Term Priorities